KellyRyanGlobal/logger-app/README.md

 The following needs to be pre installed on a Windows 10 workstation  before proceeding.
 How to install the services are outside of the scope of this README.

-- Virtualbox (hypervisor)- See Virtualbox Prerequisite
+- VirtualBox (hypervisor)- See VirtualBox Prerequisite
 - - Linux (CentOS prefered) OS VM image

-### Virtualbox
+### VirtualBox
-The following needs to be installed on the Linux OS VM that is installed on virtualbox.
+The following needs to be installed on the Linux OS VM that is installed on VirtualBox.
 The installation of how to install the OS is outside of the scope of this readme.
 - doxygen - for building logger
 - Install g++ and gcc
 - Install Make